GhostWriters/DockSTARTer/docs/advanced/technical-info.md

 ### environment

 This section contains a list of variables added for the application.
-They are generally set to values of variables contained in the global `.env` fie.
+They are generally set to values of variables contained in the global `.env` file.

 ## Volumes